lewisd32/craftstats/README.md

 * StageParts - Shows what parts will still be on the ship in each stage, as well as what parts get dropped.
 * VehicleStats - Shows mass, thrust, acceleration, and much more for the ship, as well as each stage.
 * AscentSim - INCOMPLETE: Attempts to simulate an ascent from the surface of any body in KSP.
-* MergeCraft - NOT STARTED: Will allow merging any number of vehicles together to easily build multi-stage rockets.
+* MergeCraft - Merges any number of vehicles together to easily build multi-stage rockets.
+* ChangeCommandPod - Changes which pod in a vehicle is the primary command pod.

 All tools need to be told where to find the KSP data files.
 This can be done in one of two ways:
 * Set a KSP_HOME environment variable that points to your KSP directory.